Nixonomics

 In August the government had made a new plan for the economy with rather extreme measures, measures which would later be dubbed "Nixon Shocks".
 The plan was announced on August 15, 1971 in a national televised address.
 Nixon declared that the gold window would be closed and that gold would no longer be transferable to US dollars.
 This created an 8 percent devaluation to the dollar, as compared to other major currencies of the time, stimulating American exports and the domestic economy.
 A 90-day freeze on wages and prices and the establishment of the cost-of-living council was also announced.
 He neglected to inform any allies beforehand, causing some problems between the countries.

 By 1972, unemployment had continued to rise, with 2 million more Americans out of jobs than in 1969.
 The administration decided it was time to stimulate the economy with a $25.2 billion budget.
 In the election year, the money supply was expanded by 9 percent.
 This caused many to accuse Nixon and Burns of making a deal so that Nixon could win the upcoming election and Burns to keep his government position.
 Both men denied the accusation.

 By the fall of 1972, the economy began to improve.
 Unemployment was finally dropping and inflation was staying relatively in control.
 America had temporarily gotten out of the recession.
-Unfortunately inflation soon increased after the election.
+Inflation soon increased after the election.
 When the failed wage and price controls were lifted, other problems took their toll on the American economy.
 An expanded money supply, the effects of increased deficits and the rising price of oil all left their mark on the American economy.
 By 1973 inflation increased 8.8 percent, then 12.2 percent in the following year.